maxadamski/vitamin/README.md

 # The Vitamin Language

-And make programming even more fun with Vitamin!
+Make programming even more fun with Vitamin!